AndreyKaiu/Anki_Card-Templates---HTML-JavaScript-CSS-code-highlighting/README.md

 If you open the template code in a third-party editor by pressing F2, then do not forget to save the code when switching from it, and when you get to the Anki editor, you can get all the updates by pressing F5.
 If you make a change to the template code in Anki and you have a third-party editor open, then you also need to save when switching, then the third-party editor will usually notice the changes itself and there will be no problems.

+**VERSIONS**

+- 1.1, date: 2025-09-10.
+Corrected and improved:
+ • fixed the error when pressing F2 if the front side was not opened before.
+ • error in the comment presentation if the long comment symbol ` was somewhere in "`"
+ • highlighting {{}} even if the field is specified in "" or in ''
+ • highlighting of color words will be with a word boundary check
+ • the "Home" and "End" buttons began to work correctly with the "Shift" key
+ • &nbsp; - Ctrl+Shift+Space
+ • multi-line comment `` is now supported only with the equal sign =``
+ • fixed the error of searching backwards for brackets }
+ • the most important thing is that saving the cursor position for each template has been added.
+This is very important if you have complex code in templates.
+The history of 7 cursor positions (which were moved along the line) is also saved for each template ("Alr+Left" or "Alr+Right" - view the history of the position)
+ • search and replace are saved globally for all, and positions only for a specific file
+ • some more keywords have been added for the drop-down hint
+- 1.0, date: 2025-06-01.
+First release